softwareforgood/innocent_tech_app/README.md

 If you have the Heroku CLI installed (double check you do!), then you will need to add a Heroku remote to your local repository.
 The app is already created so enter the command in your Terminal:

+Remote setup:
 ```bash
 heroku git:remote -a example-app
 ```

-Commit changes to
+Commit changes:
 ```bash
 git push heroku main
 ```

 ### Readme Deployment
-*Please* double check you can commit to this repo.
-Then, follow the deployment steps listed below.
+Follow the deployment steps listed below.
 When you create your feature branch, follow this naming format for your branch: learn-earn-onboarding/[yourname] *You only need commit your Readme file with the checklist.
 No other files are needed!*

   - [ ] Create a feature branch from main (follow this naming format: learn-earn-onboarding/[yourname])
-  - [ ] Edit your Readme
+  - [ ] Edit your Readme(select answers to the checklist)
   - [ ] Commit your feature branch to the repo
   *Make sure you're only committing your readme*

   - [ ] Open a Pull request.
 Change your PR title to: Yourname-Onboarding
   - [ ] Request a review from Chelsey + Edith on your PR